icedany36/SavoiaHub/README.md

 The app is designed to work across **multiple floors**, calculating optimal routes that may involve stairs or connecting pathways between levels.
 I used Google's SDK, **Flutter**, to develop the app.

+Realised in a week without prior knowledge of both Flutter and Dart

 ### Map
 The map was made using school plans and simplified below.